Fire ants

 Forms and notifications

-Links to the Biosecurity Instrument Permit (BIP), the Property Information Form (PIF), and report suspect fire ants.
+Links to the biosecurity instrument permit (BIP), the property information form (PIF), and report suspected fire ants.